 Next, I lightly sanded both support braces again with 220 grit sandpaper before attaching the foot pads.

-I decided to use an upright 2×4 to tie the 2 support braces together b/c I had an idea of how I wanted the bottom to look.
+I decided to use an upright 2×4 to tie the 2 support braces together.

 Next, I attached the 2×4 to the bottom of each support brace & filled the pocket holes with paint grade pocket plugs and glue.